maftie/event_website_demo/README.md

 docker run [name of your image here] -p 3001:3001
 ```

-You can attempt to run this via the start-prod command;
+You can attempt to run this via the start-prod script;

 ```
 npm run start-prod
 ```

 However, there appear to be compatability issues that I have not yet had a chance to explore depending on your version of Node.

 ## To-Do/Known Issues